KBoeh/Week-5-Assessment-2/README.md

 # Registration Form
-This page was created in vanilla HTML and CSS and is fullly responsive.
-Use the link below to see: https://kboeh.github.io/registration-form/
+This fullly responsive page was created in vanilla HTML and CSS.<br> Use the link below to see:<br>
+https://kboeh.github.io/registration-form/